The Aldeyjarfoss waterfall is a wonderful off the beaten path experience in North Iceland.

 - Amenities: toilets

 - It is a 10/15 min walk from the parking to the view of the waterfall.
 There is a path, but I spotted it too late.
 I just walked across in the rocks.

 - Before getting down, enjoy the views of the bare surrounding landscapes

-Th drop is only 20 meter, but because it is so narrow, it is quite powerful.
+The drop is only 20 meters, but because it is so narrow, it is quite powerful.
 The rushing sound and the splash are quite impressive.
 Photos can't give justice to this waterfall.

-After the pool, the waterfal flows in a narrow canyon that flattens quite quickly.
+After the pool, the waterfall flows in a narrow canyon that flattens out quite quickly.

 A closer look at the basalt columns

 As I wrote above, the most interesting part of the Aldeyjarfoss waterfall is the surrounding land.
-It is part of a lava field, named Suðurárhraun, which was originally formed by eruptions, around 9500 years ago.
-Sadly I was not able to capture the bare landscape that created for me feeling of being on another planet.
+It is part of a lava field, named Suðurárhraun or Báðardalshraun, which was originally formed by eruptions, around 9500 years ago.
+Sadly, I was not able to capture the bare landscape that created, for me, the feeling of being on another planet.